hilbertcube/SIMD-Pathtracer/README.md

 ## Features Added

 Peter Shirley’s originals were intentionally C-style.
-This project reimagines them with **modern C++ practices** and performance optimizations:
+This project reimagines them with modern C++ practices and performance optimizations.

 Some features added:
 - A 3D model importer.